vedanta-sharma/100_Days_of_Code/README.md

 To get started, you'll need:
 - Python installed on your machine.
 You can download it from https://www.python.org/downloads/
-- A code editor or IDE of your choice (e.g., VSCode, PyCharm, or even a simple text editor).
+- A code editor or IDE of your choice (e.g., VSCode, PyCharm or even a simple text editor).

 Daily Challenges: